unsnetworks/ubiaccess_server/README.md

-3. If you want to connect to Oracle database, instant client is needed to be installed first.
+3. **[Optional]** If you want to connect to Oracle database, instant client is needed to be installed first.
 Refer to the following site.

     [Oracle Instant Client Download](http://www.oracle.com/technetwork/database/database-technologies/instant-client/downloads/index.html)